ccaveros/ccaveros.github.io/about.md

 comments: true
 ---

-Welcome to my webpage!
+Hello!
 My name is Cecilia and I am a Dual Title Ph.D. student in Political Science and in Social Data Analytics at Penn State.
 I am also a Project Manager of the Networks of Influence project at the [Research on International Policy Implementation (RIPIL) Lab](https://www.ripilab.com/the-team) and I co-convene the [Junior Scholars in Quantitative Conflict Workshop](https://junior-quant-conflict-workshop.github.io/).

 My research interests include: